Jake Garcia

-Jacob J. Garcia (born March 3, 2005) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 35 Chevrolet Silverado for McAnally-Hilgemann Racing.
+Steven Jacob Garcia (born March 3, 2005) is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 13 Ford F-150 for ThorSport Racing and part-time in the NASCAR Xfinity Series, driving the No. 29 Ford Mustang Dark Horse for RSS Racing.

 Racing career

 Garcia made his midget racing debut in 2016, driving in the USAC Eastern Midget Series.
 He raced in midget cars for three years, and made his first late model debut in 2018 for the Champion Racing Association.
 He would continue running late model races in 2019, where he won the track championship at Five Flags Speedway in pro late models.
 In 2020, he ran full time in the Southern Super Series, and won Rookie of the Year honors.
-He would win the championship a year later, making him the youngest champion in the series at 16 years old.
+He would win the championship a year later, making him the youngest champion in the series at sixteen years old.
 He would continue to have success in late model racing.
 He also competed in CARS Tour.

 ARCA Menards Series West

-On October 26, 2021, Garcia would sign with David Gilliland Racing, and would drive in the final race of the 2021 ARCA Menards Series West at Phoenix Raceway.
+On October 26, 2021, Garcia would sign with David Gilliland Racing and would drive in the final race of the 2021 ARCA Menards Series West at Phoenix Raceway.
 He started 4th and finished 6th.

 NASCAR Craftsman Truck Series

 2022

-On March 16, 2022, McAnally-Hilgemann Racing announced that Garcia will drive five races for the team in the 2022 NASCAR Camping World Truck Series, starting at Martinsville Speedway on April 7.
-The number will be the 35, which is his late model number.
+On March 16, 2022, McAnally–Hilgemann Racing announced that Garcia would drive five races for the team in the 2022 NASCAR Camping World Truck Series, starting at Martinsville Speedway on April 7.
+The number would be 35, which is his late model number.

-However, qualifying was rained out and since the No. 35 team didn’t have any points, Garcia failed to make the race.
+However, qualifying was rained out, and since the No. 35 team didn't have any points, Garcia failed to make the race.

-Garcia made his Truck debut at World Wide Technology Raceway on June 4th, 2022.
+Garcia made his Truck debut at Gateway Motorsports Park on June 4, 2022.
 He ran around midpack until a collision with Tanner Gray put him multiple laps down.
 He finished 29th.

 2023

-On December 6, 2022, McAnally-Hilgemann Racing announced that Garcia will run full-time for the team in 2023, continuing to run the No. 35 truck.
-Because of age restrictions, Garcia will miss the season-opener race at Daytona.
-NASCAR has granted him a waiver that will still make him eligible for the playoffs.
-In his first race of the season at Las Vegas, he scored his first career top-10.
+On December 6, 2022, McAnally–Hilgemann Racing announced that Garcia would run full-time for the team in 2023, continuing to run the No. 35 truck.
+Because of age restrictions, Garcia missed the season-opener race at Daytona.
+NASCAR granted him a waiver that will still make him eligible for the playoffs.
+In his first race of the season at Las Vegas, he scored his first career top-ten.
+He scored seven top-tens throughout the regular season, but failed to make the playoffs.
+On October 16, it was announced that Garcia would not return to McAnally–Hilgemann Racing for the 2024 season and would be seeking new opportunities.
+Garcia finished his rookie year thirteenth in the final standings.

+2024

+On November 15, 2023, it was announced that Garcia will move to ThorSport Racing for the 2024 season, driving the No. 13, replacing Hailie Deegan, who is moving up to the Xfinity Series full-time.
+Garcia struggled throughout the season, only scoring two top-ten finishes, his best being a sixth place at Charlotte.
+Garcia finished the season seventeenth in the standings.